lanl/pyHarmonySearch/README.md

     Elapsed time: 0:02:29.715337
     Best harmony: [8.118886532259536, 2.0254098515892665, 0.6678692319283357, 2.906307072622585, 9.814436850217918]
     Best fitness: 0.8690865628414204
+    > ./2-D_continuous_specified_initial_harmonies.py
+    Elapsed time: 0:00:02.788820
+    Best harmony: [-0.0017887282724807774, -0.9977360240692968]
+    Best fitness: 3.99999167486

 `HarmonySearchResults`, a [namedtuple](https://docs.python.org/3/library/collections.html#collections.namedtuple), is returned.
-Currently, only 3 fields are attached: `elapsed_time`, `best_harmony`, and `best_fitness`.
+Currently, five fields are attached: `elapsed_time`, `best_harmony`, `best_fitness`, `harmony_memories`, and `harmony_histories`.

 Note that like many similar optimization algorithms, HS is stochastic, so you will get a slightly different result every time you run it.
 Because of the stochasticity, I have added the ability to run multiple iterations of HS simultaneously using [Python's multiprocessing module](http://docs.python.org/3.4/library/multiprocessing.html); you simply specify the number of processes on which to run the specified number of iterations.
 The resulting solution is the best solution found from all iterations.
+Also, the user can specify the initial harmonies.
 An optional random seed can be used to generate reproducible results.

 In general, you will make use of this code in three steps: